ND7996/PhD_Thesis/EVB/readme.md

 # Calibration

 ## Running automapper that gives an Hij and Alpha value which can be used to run mapper
 1. q_automapper.py 5.0 -10.0 10.0 -200.0 --temp 300 --dirs replica*

- 5.0  ref_dga               Reference activation free energy.
--10.0  ref_dg0               Reference reaction free energy.
- 10.0  init_hij              Initial guess for Hij (offdiagonal) -200.0 init_alpha            Initial guess for alpha (state 2 shift)
+ 5.0  ref_dga Reference activation free energy. (modify for you system), -10.0  ref_dg0  Reference reaction free energy. (modify for you system), 10.0  init_hij  Initial guess for Hij (offdiagonal) (modify  for you system), -200.0 init_alpha Initial guess for alpha (state 2 shift) (modify for you system)

 ## Running mapper to map free energies

 2. q_mapper.py 79.106841 -92.883878 --bins 50 --skip 100 --min 10 --temp 300.0 --dirs replica*

-79.106841 hij          Hij coupling constant -92.883878 alpha       state 2 shift (alpha)
+79.106841 hij  Hij coupling constant (modify  for you system), -92.883878 alpha state 2 shift (alpha) (modify  for you system)

 ## Output